pthom/hello_imgui/README.md

 **Features**

-* It will automaticaly link the exe to hello_imgui labrary
+* It will automaticaly link the exe to hello_imgui library
 * Under android, it uses [qt-android-cmake](https://github.com/LaurentGomila/qt-android-cmake.git) in order to create an apk

+If needed, you can copy-paste-customize this script.

 ## Android

+...
+To be continued...

+With Android, it is preferred to use the Qt backend.

 # Developer informations